-The Atlanta Braves Foundation, Inc. is the charitable arm of the Atlanta Braves.
+The Atlanta Braves Foundation is the charitable arm of the Atlanta Braves.
 The Foundation invests in programs that serve children, families and communities across Braves Country through grant making, strategic partnerships and signature programs.
-For more information on the Atlanta Braves Foundation or to make a donation, please visit braves.com/community.
+For more information or to make a donation, visit braves.com/give.

 Atlanta Braves Foundation Auctions

-Fans may bid on autographed memorabilia from their favorite Braves players during Braves games and online.
-During Braves games, fans can visit the Community Clubhouse located by the Right Field Gate, directly across from the Guest Services Booth near section 111 from the time gates open until the end of the third inning).
-Throughout the season the Braves Foundation hosts online auctions via braves.com/charityauctions.
+Fans may bid on autographed memorabilia from their favorite Braves players during Braves games and online using the MLB Ballpark App.
+During Braves games, fans can visit the Braves Care Corner located directly across from the Guest Services Booth near section 111.
+The Atlanta Braves Foundation also hosts monthly online auctions via braves.com/charityauctions.
 All proceeds benefit the Atlanta Braves Foundation.